-The Department of Teaching, Learning and Educational Studies at Western Michigan University houses three undergraduate programs, all leading to teacher certification:
+The Department of Teaching, Learning and Educational Studies at Western Michigan University houses two undergraduate programs leading to teacher certification:

 - Elementary Education